 The requirement for periodic load test within 12 months prior to use does not apply to manually operated portable hoists placed into an extended controlled storage condition.
 The hoist must be inspected, repaired if necessary, and initially load tested.
 It may then be placed in controlled storage and given a tracking number.

-A numbered locking security seal (metal or plastic) must be applied to the pull chain or operating lever to ensure the hoist cannot be operated.

-When the hoist is needed for use, it must be visually inspected for apparent damage or significant deterioration and operated prior to being issued.
+A numbered locking security seal (metal or plastic) must be applied to the pull chain or operating lever to ensure the hoist was not operated while in storage.
+When the hoist is needed for use, it must be visually inspected for apparent damage or significant deterioration and operated prior to being used.
 The re-inspection due date must then be marked on the hoist.
-This new re-inspection due date cannot exceed one year from the date the hoist was put back into service.
+This new reinspection due date cannot exceed one year from the date the hoist was put back into service.
 The maximum storage period is 10 years.